eXsoR65/my-ohmyzsh-setup/README.md

 `sh -c "$(curl -fsSL https://raw.githubusercontent.com/ohmyzsh/ohmyzsh/master/tools/install.sh)"`

 Note: You need to have zsh install before installing Oh My Zsh.
-It can be install in most distros with there package manager Example for Ubuntu/Debian: `apt install zsh`
+Have a look here: https://github.com/ohmyzsh/ohmyzsh/wiki/Installing-ZSH on how to do so.

 ## Using my customized theme - xtheme.